department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 #### Load Testing

+Load testing can be very resource-intensive, so it should be performed sparingly.
+Based on the current objectives of the project, load testing can probably be performed best simply by performing large numbers of end-to-end tests with fixtures/snapshots.
+If this involved, the primary role of these tests would likely be to accumulate data in order to assist in debugging issues with scalability, so these might be performed solely during the release/packaging process and reported upstream for posterity.

 ### Documentation and Transparency

 - **Learning Testing**: When a new module or API is added to the codebase, learn it by writing tests rather than in throwaway scripts or playgrounds, and keep them in the codebase!